Jeffalltogether/well_decline_curve_analysis/README.md

 ## 0.0 Provide .csv of Well production data and .csv of well header data
 Examples in `./data`
 prepare data by:
-1 - going into excel and deleting all commas from the cvs file
+1 - delete all commas from the cvs files

 ## 1.0 Select wells based on critieria available in well data
 Follow the prompts after starting program